jamesmeneghello/pynab/README.md

 - General optimisations
   - Several operations have been much-streamlined to prevent wasteful, un-necessary regex processing
   - No language wars, but Python is generally quicker than PHP (and will be moreso when PyPy supports 3.3)
-  - More to come, features before optimisation
+  - General (significant) database speed improvements

 Instructions